-In your Administration panel, under the Plugins choice, deactivate any Plugins.
+In your Administration Screen, under the Plugins choice, deactivate any Plugins.
 Because of the changes to WordPress, some Plugins may conflict with the upgrade process.
 If you're not able to access the administrative menus you can deactivate all plugins by resetting the plugins folder.

 If you have not completed the first four procedures, STOP, and do them!
 Do not attempt the upgrade unless you have completed the first four steps.